Is it possible to learn meditation? YES!

 Die TALO MEDITATION ACADEMY

-- A systematic online introduction course in three parts of four lessons each
+- A systematic online introductory course called "How to Meditate 1-3" in three parts of four lessons each

 - Every lesson is made of 9 or 10 steps with explanations, exercises, guided meditations and multiple-choice tests